 2017/11/15 Dresden, Germany

-Reporting by Chandrashekar Kshourad, Intern with Waste Management Unit
+Reporting by Chandrashekar Kshourad, Intern, Waste Management Unit

 The second largest populated country in the world, India faces various hindrances to its development.
 Solid Waste Management is of critical concern and needs attention.
 Whereas many developed countries are searching for ready-made sustainable waste management solutions, India has created institutions to take on the big challenge of formal research on the topic.